gruntwork-io/docs/docs/2.0/docs/patcher/concepts/patches.md

 - **Module authors.** Module authors write OpenTofu/Terraform modules, or make updates to those modules.
 - **Module consumers.** Module consumers make use of an OpenTofu/Terraform module that was created by a module author, typically in Terragrunt units (`terragrunt.hcl` files) or directly in OpenTofu/Terraform code that calls a module.

+## For Module Authors

+Module authors periodically need to introduce breaking changes in their modules, causing a downstream, potentially painful, experience for module consumers.
+With patches, module authors include a patch YAML file that automatically updates consuming code to incorporate the breaking changes associated with the updated module code.
+For example, when module consumers "execute" a patch and their code will automatically be updated to add a variable, rename a variable, update a provider reference, or incorporate some other transformation specified by the module author.
+This allows module consumers to automatically update consuming code to adopt breaking changes.

+In a Patcher ecosystem, the module author spends a small amount of extra time to author a patch, but now all module consumers can automatically update their code to consume the latest breaking change.

+In theory, you may write whatever command execution steps you want to perform patch steps.
+For example, there are many cases where validating tool versions are required, or using `sed` to find and replace certain values.
+However, we _strongly_ recommend using [`terrapatch`](https://github.com/gruntwork-io/terrapatch), a Gruntwork tool that surgically updates Terraform/OpenTofu HCL files.

 ## For Module Consumers

 When module consumers reference an OpenTofu/Terraform module, it is a best practice to reference a specific version of the OpenTofu/Terraform module.